 Vancouver Sun article reporting the review announcement:

-NDP orders review of government reliance on industry-hired experts, August 12, 2017, Vancouver Sun (link to)
+NDP orders review of government reliance on industry-hired experts, August 12, 2017, Vancouver Sun

 Professional Reliance Report, Environmental Law Centre